alstradocs/enterprise-service/README.md

     }
 }
 ```
+### 2. Instantiate/Define Service Repository
 Next you add your shining new service to an instance of IServiceRepository.
-Yes, you guessed it.
-It's a service datasource.
+A service repository is just a fancy name for a service store.
 You can use the default repository
 ```typescript
 import { ServiceRepository } from "@alstradocs/service-objects";